 The major scientific agencies of the United States-including NASA and the National Oceanic and Atmospheric Administration (NOAA)-have presented evidence that climate change is occurring.
-NASA summarizes key evidence as follows (NASA, 2020a):
+NASA summarizes key evidence as follows ((National Aeronautics and Space Administration 2021)):

-- Global Temperature Rise-The planet's average surface temperature has risen about 1.62 °F since the late 19th century, a change driven largely by increased carbon dioxide and other human-made emissions into the atmosphere.
-Most of the warming occurred in the past 35 years, with the five warmest years on record taking place since 2010. - Warming Oceans-The oceans have absorbed much of this increased heat, with the top 2,300 feet of ocean showing warming of more than 0.4 °F since 1969. - Shrinking Ice Sheets-The Greenland and Antarctic ice sheets have decreased in mass.
-Greenland lost an average of 286 billion tons of ice per year between 1993 and 2016, and Antarctica lost about 127 billion tons of ice per year during the same time period.
+- Global Temperature Rise-The planet's average surface temperature has risen about 2.12 °F since the late 19th century, a change driven largely by increased carbon dioxide and other human-made emissions into the atmosphere.
+Most of the warming occurred in the past 40 years, with the seven most recent years being warmest. - Warming Oceans-The oceans have absorbed much of this increased heat, with the top 328 feet of ocean showing warming of more than 0.6 °F since 1969. - Shrinking Ice Sheets-The Greenland and Antarctic ice sheets have decreased in mass.
+Greenland lost an average of 279 billion tons of ice per year between 1993 and 2019, and Antarctica lost about 148 billion tons of ice per year during the same time period.
 The rate of Antarctica ice mass loss has tripled in the last decade. - Glacial Retreat-Glaciers are retreating almost everywhere around the world-including in the Alps, Himalayas, Andes, Rockies, Alaska and Africa. - Decreased Snow Cover-Satellite observations reveal that the amount of spring snow cover in the Northern Hemisphere has decreased over the past five decades and that the snow is melting earlier - Sea Level Rise-Global sea level rose about 8 inches in the last century.
 The rate in the last two decades is nearly double that of the last century and is accelerating slightly every year. - Declining Arctic Sea Ice-Both the extent and thickness of Arctic sea ice has declined rapidly over the last several decades - Extreme Events-The number of record high temperature events in the United States has been increasing since 1950, while the number of record low temperature events has been decreasing.
 The U.S. has also witnessed increasing numbers of intense rainfall events. - Ocean Acidification-Since the beginning of the Industrial Revolution, the acidity of surface ocean waters has increased by about 30 percent.
 The amount of carbon dioxide absorbed by the upper layer of the oceans is increasing by about 2 billion tons per year.